 "The Doctor finds that the subterranean UK Habitat is run by a cloistered robot named Drathro, whom the inhabitants call "The Immortal."
 Their black light energy converters are destabilizing, unaware that it's the result of two space pirates mucking about on the surface with designs on looting their dwelling."

-On this day in 1989, Doctor Who aired "Battlefield: Part 2."
+On this day in 1989 (in the United Kingdom), Doctor Who aired "Battlefield: Part 2."
 This served as the second episode to the program's twenty-sixth season, and here's the plot summary as detailed by IMDB.com:

 "The Doctor and Ace discover a stone spaceship underneath Warmsley's archaeological dig while Mordred summons Morgaine to Earth's dimension."